james-sciortino/dna-get-interface-report/readme.md

     - This code leverages **RESTCONF** APIs and **YANG** data models only. **NETCONF** is not used.

-3. How do I enable RESTCONF on my Fabric Edge switches?
+3. How do I enable RESTCONF on my Catalyst switches?
-    - These API calls are not sent directly to your Fabric Edge switches.
+    - These API calls are not sent directly to your Catalyst switches.
 Instead, each API GET request is sent to the DNA Center controller only.
     -  DNA Center is the central management server for all of these switches, and it already has the interface information we need!

 4. How do I properly modify [config.py](config.py) with the appropriate information?